andrewrichardson701/Stockbase/README.md

 - Update script adjusted to allow the database changes.
 - Admin page now has a "Session Management" section to kill any inactive or suspicious sessions.
 - Admin sections moved around to be more logical
+- Changelog page now has onclicks to show a hidden row with the table data for the record_id
+- Some table formatting changes to the move hidden rows.
+These are now centered.

 </details>
 <details>